 Research Opportunity Number: LSI-01

-Student Roles and Responsibilities: Show up on time, be courteous and respectful of all lab members, ask questions - always!, Come to lab wanting to learn and not afraid to ask questions, and in turn, share information with lab mates.
-Students are expected to make good faith efforts at lab work.
-No prior experience is necessary, but an open inquisitive mind is a must.
-Adherence to safety measures is a priority.
+Student Roles and Responsibilities: Show up on time, be courteous and respectful of all lab members, ask questions - always!, Come to the lab wanting to learn and not be afraid to ask questions, and in turn, share information with lab mates.
+Students are expected to make good faith efforts at their projects.
+No prior experience is necessary, but an open inquisitive mind and active communication with mentors and lab members are essential.

-Additional Considerations: Start and end dates are flexible, but the student should be available essentially full-time (at least 30 hours/week) for 5-6 weeks.
+Additional Considerations: Start and end dates are flexible, but the student should be available at least 30-40 hours/week.

 Department/Institute: Lewis-Sigler Institute for Integrative Genomics

 Stipend Offered: $0

 Application Deadline: March 15, 2023, midnight eastern daylight time